MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/across-set-up-workflows.md

 ms.search.keywords: ''
 ms.date: 06/11/2021
 ms.author: edupont
-ms.openlocfilehash: d9cf7f41f399d2747b554f3784c40b51fb9d71da
+ms.openlocfilehash: c07a3cfc9807ddcb78a97dc342013ff6e498fee7
-ms.sourcegitcommit: ef80c461713fff1a75998766e7a4ed3a7c6121d0
+ms.sourcegitcommit: 8a12074b170a14d98ab7ffdad77d66aed64e5783
 ms.translationtype: HT
 ms.contentlocale: en-NZ
-ms.lasthandoff: 02/15/2022
+ms.lasthandoff: 03/31/2022
-ms.locfileid: "8133268"
+ms.locfileid: "8518457"
 ---
 # <a name="set-up-workflows"></a>Set Up Workflows

 You can set up and use workflows that connect business-process tasks performed by different users.
 System tasks, such as automatic posting, can be included as steps in workflows, preceded or followed by user tasks.
 Requesting and granting approval to create new records are typical workflow steps.
-For more information, see [Using Workflows](across-use-workflows.md).
+For more information, see [Use Workflows](across-use-workflows.md).

  Before you begin to use workflows, you must set up workflow users and approval users, specify how users receive notifications about workflow steps, and then create the workflows, potentially preceded by code customisation.

  On the **Workflow** page, you create a workflow by listing the involved steps on the lines.
 Each step consists of a workflow event, moderated by event conditions, and a workflow response, moderated by response options.
 You define workflow steps by filling fields on workflow lines from fixed lists of event and response values representing scenarios that are supported by the application code.

  If a business scenario requires a workflow event or response that is not supported, a Microsoft partner must implement them through code, or you can set up a workflow using Power Automate.
-For more information, see [Using [!INCLUDE[prod_short](includes/prod_short.md)] in an Automated Workflow](across-how-use-financials-data-source-flow.md) or [Events in AL](/dynamics365/business-central/dev-itpro/developer/devenv-events-in-al) in the developer help, respectively.
+For more information, see [Use [!INCLUDE[prod_short](includes/prod_short.md)] in an Automated Workflow](across-how-use-financials-data-source-flow.md) or [Events in AL](/dynamics365/business-central/dev-itpro/developer/devenv-events-in-al) in the developer help, respectively.

  The following table describes a sequence of tasks, with links to the topics that describe them.